125 mm anti-tank gun Octopus. Self-propelled anti-tank gun "Sprut-SD. You might be interested

 Start of creation

-In 1982, on the basis of the model was created self-propelled guns 2S25 "Octopus-SD", designed for caliber 125 mm.
-This was a confirmation that, using the components and assemblies of the landing vehicle, it is quite possible to create a new, very effective weapon.
-The leadership of the Central Research Institute of Tochmash decided that the light tank “Object 934” could be used to design a lighter chassis, which was equipped with a lightweight 100-mm rifled gun with automatic loading, designed for 19 shots.
+In 1982, a prototype of the 2S25 Sprut-SD self-propelled gun, designed for 125 mm caliber, was created on the basis.
+This confirmed that, using the components and assemblies of the landing vehicle, it is quite possible to create a new, very effective weapon.
+The management of the Central Research Institute of Tochmash decided that to design a lighter chassis it was possible to use light tank“Object 934”, which was equipped with a lightweight 100-mm rifled gun with automatic loading, designed for 19 shots.

-One of these tanks became the basis for creating a prototype 125 mm gun.
-The upgraded Sprut-SD tank was now equipped with a 125 mm smoothbore gun.
-The classic tower scheme was used in the process.
-In addition, the designers also considered options with the removal of weapons.
+One of these tanks became the basis for creating a prototype of a 125 mm gun.
+The modernized Sprut-SD tank was now equipped with a 125 mm smoothbore cannon.
+The classic tower design was used in the process.
+In addition, the designers also considered options with remote weapons.

 Testing

-In 1984, Sprut-SD 2S25 was transported to the Kubinka training ground for experimental firing.
-The results of testing the new self-propelled guns showed that in terms of accuracy of fire it is not inferior to tank guns, and the load acting on the crew and the gun itself does not exceed the permissible limits.
+In 1984, the Sprut-SD 2S25 was transported to the Kubinka training ground for experimental shooting.
+The results of testing the new self-propelled gun showed that in terms of accuracy of fire it is not inferior to tank guns, and the load acting on the crew and the gun itself does not exceed permissible limits.
 On October 20, 1985, the military-industrial commission decided to begin production of a 125-mm cannon for the Sprut-SD 2S25.

-What difficulties did the developers face when creating landing aids?
+What difficulties did the developers encounter when creating landing gear?

-As a result, work on parachute-jet systems was discontinued, and the P260 was replaced by a strapdown landing system, which received the designation P260 M.
+As a result, work on parachute-jet systems was stopped, and the place of the P260 was taken by a strapdown landing system, which received the designation P260 M.

-It is a combat armored tracked amphibious vehicle that uses a powerful artillery and missile system as weapons.
+It is an armored combat tracked amphibious vehicle that uses a powerful artillery and missile system as weapons.

 • In the front there is a point that provides control of the Sprut-SD 2S25 machine.
-The photo below shows the structural features of the self-propelled unit.
-This corps is designed for three people: a self-propelled gun commander, a gunner and a driver.
-In the roof of the combat vehicle for the crew there are built-in observation devices with day and night vision.
+The photo below shows the structural features of the self-propelled gun.
+This building is designed for three people: a self-propelled gun commander, a gunner and a driver.
+The roof of the combat vehicle for the crew has built-in observation devices with day and night vision.

 • The installation tower is located in the middle building.
 This block is combat.
-The sight, intended for the senior in the crew, is a combined design: the scope of its activity extends to two planes due to the combination with a laser sight.
-Guidance of a 125 mm projectile is provided by a laser beam.
+The sight, intended for the senior crew member, is a combined design: its scope of activity extends to two planes due to its combination with a laser sight.
+Guidance of the 125 mm projectile is ensured using a laser beam.

-• The rear is considered the location of the engine compartment.
+• The rear is considered to be the location of the engine and transmission compartment.

-At the workplace of the main crew, the designers of the artillery mount provide for the following devices:
+At the main crew's workplace, the designers of the artillery installation provide for the presence of the following devices:

-• daytime monocular periscope sight 1A40-M1 with a stabilizing field of view;
+• daytime monocular periscope sight 1A40-M1, which has a stabilizing field of view;

 • night optical-electronic complex TO1-KO1R;

-• a laser rangefinder, with which the commander measures the distance to the target and develops a lead angle while firing at a moving target;
+• a laser rangefinder, with the help of which the commander measures the distance to the target and develops a lead angle while firing at a moving target;

-• backup ballistic and aiming device, which is used by the gunner;
+• a backup ballistic and sighting device used by the gunner;

-• a special remote control that performs autonomous control of automation when loading;
+• a special remote control that provides autonomous control of the automation during loading;

-• drives that provide operational communication between the commander and the gunner.
+• drives providing operational communication between the commander and gunner.

-The head of the group, with the help of night and day vision sights, monitors the area.
-The commander of this self-propelled artillery mount, regardless of the gunner, can carry out aimed fire from both a machine gun and a cannon.
-This possibility is provided by a computerized fire control system: if the initial data are available, the tank ballistic computer uses drives to automatically enter angles and lead.
-Due to this function, the commander is not required to perform retargeting using rangefinders and aiming marks.
+The leader of the group monitors the area using night and day vision sights.
+The commander of this self-propelled artillery installation, regardless of the gunner, can carry out targeted shooting from both a machine gun and a cannon.
+This opportunity is provided by a computerized fire control system: if the initial data is available, the tank ballistic computer uses drives to automatically enter angles and leads.
+Due to this function, the commander is not required to perform retargeting using rangefinder and aiming marks.
 The commander is free to fire.

-Sprut-SD is able to cover distances of at least 500 kilometers without refueling.
-Transportation of self-propelled guns is carried out by military transport aviation.
+“Sprut-SD” is able to cover distances of at least 500 kilometers without refueling.
+Transportation of self-propelled guns is carried out by military transport aircraft.
 Landing ships can also be used for this purpose.
-For the landing of the installation, its developers provide landing and parachute methods.
-The crew of the combat vehicle is in its cockpit.
-Having a high specific power, the Sprut-SD is suitable for combat operations both in high-mountainous areas and in hot tropical climates.
+For landing the installation, its developers provide landing and parachute methods.
+The crew of the combat vehicle is located in its cockpit.
+Having a high power density, the Sprut-SD is suitable for combat operations both in high mountains and in hot tropical climates.

-The self-propelled guns are capable of resisting the enemy's highly armored vehicles, their fortified strongholds and manpower.
+The self-propelled gun is capable of resisting the enemy’s highly armored vehicles, fortified strongholds and manpower.
 Overcoming water obstacles is possible provided that the excitement does not exceed 3 points.
-An artillery mount can operate on water due to the equipment equipped on the chassis.
-The buoyancy of the installation is ensured by water cannons with a diameter of impellers of 34 cm and road wheels.
-The design of the ACS has closed air chambers.
-When water enters the body, pumping out is carried out using powerful water pumps.
-Being afloat, "Octopus-SD" can fire.
+The artillery mount can operate on water due to the equipment on the chassis.
+The buoyancy of the mount is ensured using water cannons with a diameter of impellers of 34 cm and support rollers.
+The design of the self-propelled guns includes closed air chambers.
+When water enters the housing, pumping is carried out using powerful water pumps.
+While afloat, the Sprut-SD can fire.

-After completing its combat mission, the self-propelled guns are adapted to carry out self-loading into the landing ship from the water surface.
+After completing its combat mission, the self-propelled gun is adapted to carry out independent loading from the water surface into a landing ship.

-Especially for work in snowy areas, snowmobile tracks and asphalt shoes are used.
-"Octopus-SD" is suitable for areas that have received radiation, chemical and biological contamination.
-The safety of the crew is provided by protection against weapons of mass destruction.
+Snowmobile tracks and asphalt boots are used especially for working in snowy areas.
+“Sprut-SD” is suitable for areas that have received radiation, chemical and biological contamination.
+The safety of the crew is ensured by protection from weapons of mass destruction.

-A combat artillery vehicle can be camouflaged with a smoke screen.
-For this purpose, the designers mounted brackets (2 pieces) on the aft sheet of the ACS turret, in which there are six 902V grenade launchers using 81 mm caliber smoke grenades.
+Camouflage combat artillery vehicle maybe with the help of a smoke screen.
+For this purpose, the designers mounted brackets (2 pieces) on the rear plate of the self-propelled gun turret, in which six 902B grenade launchers using 81 mm caliber smoke grenades are located.

-For what purpose was the combat vehicle created?
+For what purposes was the combat vehicle created?

-Initially, the self-propelled guns were designed to withstand tanks, various armored vehicles and manpower.
-2S25 "Octopus-SD" - a fire support combat vehicle - was intended only for the Airborne Forces.
-The task of the airborne self-propelled artillery installation was to fight armored vehicles behind enemy lines.
-Over time, she became part of the Marine Corps and special forces.
-The experience of using the 2S25 has shown that, interacting with the BMD-4 combat vehicle equipped with a 100-mm gun and self-propelled ATGM "Kornet", "Octopus-SD" can be very effective not only behind enemy lines, but also in a direct combat collision, which carried out by the Ground Forces of the Russian Armed Forces.
+Initially, the self-propelled gun was designed to withstand tanks, various armored vehicles and manpower.
+2S25 “Sprut-SD” - a fire support combat vehicle - was intended only for the Airborne Forces.
+The task of the airborne self-propelled artillery unit was to fight armored vehicles behind enemy lines.
+Over time, it became part of the Marine Corps and Special Forces.
+Experience using the 2S25 has shown that, interacting with the BMD-4 combat vehicle equipped with a 100-mm gun and the Kornet self-propelled ATGM, the Sprut-SD can be very effective not only behind enemy lines, but also in a direct combat engagement, which carried out by the Ground Forces of the Russian Armed Forces.

-In the period from 2001 to 2006, after additional tests, the troops of the Russian Federation received the Sprut-SD 2S25 combat vehicle at their location.
+Between 2001 and 2006, after additional tests were carried out, the troops Russian Federation received the Sprut-SD 2S25 combat vehicle.

 Main characteristics

 The weight of the combat vehicle is 18 tons.
 The crew consists of three people.
 The power reserve is 500 km.
-The undercarriage consists of seven rubberized track rollers, six single rubberized rollers, a driving and steering wheel, steel double-ridge tracks that use rubber-metal joints, and asphalt shoes.
-The length of the self-propelled gun with a gun is 9.77 meters.
+Chassis consists of seven rubberized track rollers, six single rubberized rollers, a drive and idler wheel, steel double-ridge tracks that use rubber-metal hinges, and asphalt shoes.
+The length of the self-propelled gun with a cannon is 9.77 meters.

-The combat vehicle is equipped with a six-cylinder four-stroke boxer diesel engine with supercharging and direct fuel injection, for which liquid cooling is provided.
-2V-06-2S - the brand of the engine installed in the Sprut-SD 2S25.
-The technical characteristics of the engine allow the self-propelled guns to reach speeds from 45 (average) to 70 km/h.
+The combat vehicle is equipped with a six-cylinder four-stroke boxer diesel engine with supercharging and direct fuel injection, which is liquid cooled.
+2V-06-2S is the brand of engine installed in the Sprut-SD 2S25.
+Specifications engines allow the self-propelled gun to reach speeds from 45 (average) to 70 km/h.

-The self-propelled guns are equipped with bulletproof armor.
-The frontal part is able to withstand direct hits of 23-mm projectiles from a distance of half a kilometer.
-In the process of manufacturing armor for the combat vehicle, aluminum alloys were used (for the body of the self-propelled guns and its turret).
-The device of the frontal part was made using steel plates.
-For combat vehicles, R-173 radio stations and R-174 intercoms are provided.
+The self-propelled gun is equipped with bulletproof armor.
+The frontal part is capable of withstanding direct hits from 23-mm shells from a distance of half a kilometer.
+In the process of manufacturing armor for the combat vehicle, aluminum alloys were used (for the hull of the self-propelled gun and its turret).
+The frontal part was constructed using steel plates.
+For combat vehicles, radio stations R-173 and intercoms R-174 are provided.

-Airborne landing of a combat vehicle is carried out from IL-76 aircraft (models M and MD), AN-124.
-The use of an external suspension for the MI-26 helicopter also makes it possible to successfully land the Sprut-SD 2S25 self-propelled gun.
+Airborne landing of a combat vehicle is carried out from IL-76 (models M and MD), AN-124 aircraft.
+The use of an external sling for the MI-26 helicopter also makes it possible to successfully land the Sprut-SD 2S25 self-propelled gun.

-The armament of the Russian army was enriched with self-propelled guns equipped with one 2A75 smoothbore gun and a coaxial PKT machine gun.
-Combat set of the main gun 2A75 is designed for 40 shots.
-Mechanized stacking contains 22 ammunition.
+The armament of the Russian Army has been enriched with self-propelled guns equipped with one 2A75 smoothbore cannon and a coaxial PKT machine gun.
+The combat kit of the 2A75 main gun is designed for 40 rounds.
+The mechanized stowage contains 22 ammunition.
 Additional - 18.
 Machine gun caliber: 7.62 mm.
 One contains 2000 rounds.

 What projectiles are used?

-The ammunition load of the combat vehicle contains shells that allow four types of shots to be fired:
+The combat vehicle's ammunition contains shells that can fire four types of shots:

 • High-explosive fragmentation (20 shells).

 • Armor-piercing (14 pieces).
-By firing armor-piercing sub-caliber projectiles from a distance of two kilometers, it is possible to penetrate homogeneous armored steel, the thickness of which does not exceed 23 cm.
+When firing armor-piercing sub-caliber shells from a two-kilometer distance, it is possible to penetrate homogeneous armored steel, the thickness of which does not exceed 23 cm.

-• Cumulative shells (6 pieces).
-Penetrates homogeneous steel armor up to 30 cm thick.
+• HEAT shells (6 pieces).
+They penetrate homogeneous steel armor up to 30 cm thick.

-Using the 2A46 tank gun and its modifications, the 2S25 designers created an improved 125 mm 2A75 smoothbore gun.
-In order to reduce the force of resistance to rollbacks during firing, it was planned to have a special muzzle brake in the installation.
-But as a result of these works, problems with the recoil of the gun appeared, which were solved by increasing the recoil length to 74 cm.
-Additionally, a hydropneumatic chassis suspension was developed, the mechanism of which absorbed the remnants of the recoil momentum.
+Using the 2A46 tank gun and its modifications, the 2S25 designers created an improved 125-mm smoothbore gun 2A75.
+In order to reduce the force of resistance to recoil when firing, it was planned to have a special muzzle brake in the installation.
+But as a result of this work, problems arose with the recoil of the gun, which were solved by increasing the recoil length to 74 cm.
+Additionally, a hydropneumatic chassis suspension was developed, the mechanism of which absorbed the remnants of the recoil impulse.

-The 2A75 gun is equipped with automatic loading equipment, which has a positive effect on the rate of fire of the gun: 7 shots can be fired in one minute.
+The 2A75 gun is equipped with automatic loading, which has a positive effect on the gun’s rate of fire: 7 shots can be fired in one minute.
 This automation consists of:

 • conveyor mechanism equipped with 22 cassettes;